gusztavvargadr/packer/README.md

 This repository contains [Packer] templates for the following scenarios:

-- Core [operating systems] for generic experiments with Windows 10 and Windows Server 2016 and Docker.
+- Core [operating systems] for generic experiments with Windows 10, Windows Server 2016 and Docker.
 - [.NET development] using Visual Studio 2017, 2015 and 2010.
 - [.NET hosting] using IIS and SQL Server 2014.

-The virtual machine images and Vagrant boxes are built for [Hyper-V] - supporting [nested virtualization] -, [VirtualBox] and [AWS] and are provisioned using [Chef].
+The virtual machine images and [Vagrant] boxes are built for [Hyper-V] - supporting [nested virtualization] -, [VirtualBox] and [AWS] and are provisioned using [Chef].

+See [this blog][Blog] for more background and motivation.

 All the components, including the core operating systems, share the following characteristics: